MarioOjo/UI-Porfolio-Capsule-Corp/README.md

   Backend image uploads
-This repository contains a full-stack demo: a Vite + React frontend and a Node.js/Express backend with a MySQL database.
   - The backend accepts multipart/form-data for product images (field name `image`).
   - If `CLOUDINARY_URL` is set (e.g. `cloudinary://API_KEY:API_SECRET@CLOUD_NAME`), uploads are forwarded to Cloudinary and the returned secure URL is stored in the product `image` field.
   - If `CLOUDINARY_URL` is not set, you can provide an `imageUrl` in the request body and the server will store that URL.